Shenandoah University Historic Timeline

 2009 • • •

-Shenandoah University forms a collaborative affiliation with Inova Health System of Falls Church, Va., to support the university’s second-degree BSN program.
+Shenandoah University forms a collaborative affiliation with Inova Health System of Falls Church, Virginia, to support the university’s second-degree BSN program.
 The program is offered at the new Northern Virginia Campus facility, adjacent to Inova Loudoun Hospital.

 Shenandoah University and Shenandoah Telecommunication Company (Shentel) extend their existing naming rights for the university’s football stadium to stipulate the stadium and field are now known as Sprint Field at Shentel Stadium.
-The name remains in place in perpetuity.

 Shenandoah now has 20 varsity sports.
 The 10 men’s sports are: baseball, basketball, cross country, football, golf, indoor track & field, lacrosse, outdoor track & field, soccer and tennis.
 The 10 sports for women are: basketball, cross country, field hockey, indoor track & field, lacrosse, outdoor track & field, soccer, softball, tennis and volleyball.

-Division III World Series.
+The Shenandoah University baseball team qualifies for its first-ever trip to the NCAA Division III World Series.
 After the NCAA championship, SU finishes its most successful season in school history with a No. 6 ranking in the final American Baseball Coaches Association poll, the highest finish ever for any SU athletic team.

 Shenandoah University’s board of trustees votes unanimously to award the honorary title “president emeritus” to Dr. James A. Davis, the institution’s 15th president.
 In Shenandoah’s 134-year history, only one other former president has been given emeritus status; Dr. Forrest Racey, the institution’s 13th president.